Lens image

 UC Berkeley

 Bio: Ren Ng is a professor in Electrical Engineering and Computer Science at the University of California, Berkeley.
-His research interests are in imaging, graphics, computer vis...
+His research interests are in imaging, graphics, human and computer ...

 Read More